I’m Kate, the person behind this blog

-Inspiration to create – make our projects, or use them as a source of inspiration to come up with your own.
+Inspiration to create – make our projects, or use them as a source of inspiration to come up with ideas of your own.
 There are no rules for our crafts, just a rendition of how we have made something.
 If you don’t have all the materials at home, substitute them for something else.
 If you’d like to make it a different way go right ahead.
 If your kids are given the materials to make a particular project and decide to make something completely left of field (kids do that) all the better.
-Many times I have made something while they’ve sat beside me making something completely different.
+Many times I have made something while my girls sat beside me making something completely different.
 The real point is that they are using their creativity, honing their skills and having fun.
-If they need help you can help them, that’s how they learn.
-If they prefer to do it on their own then that’s great too.

 Pictured above from top left